2024 annual impact

 A Message From Our Board President

 Dear Beloved Community, 2022 was a year of change for The GardenWorks Project.
 As we entered another year of serving the greater DuPage county area and were still feeling the lingering effects of COVID-19; staff, board members, and volunteers wanted to see how we could further meet the needs of the community.
-We wanted to [...]
+We wanted to be bold, try new things, and grow our organization to further our impact.
+We wanted to plant the seeds for a better, more sustainable future for all.
+There was a lot of success this year.
+We made a new home at the DuPage County Fairgrounds, installing [...]

 Tending the Garden, Nourishing the Soul